pleshakoff/blockchain-casino/README.md

 <a name="get-started"></a>
 ## Get started

-To deploy the system, follow these steps
+To deploy the system, follow these steps:

 Create a private network for mask docker 172.77.0.0